Get £5 back when you spend £15 at small shops during the American Express Shop Small event.

 - Corner shops – again, good for booze, but also food and random household things

-- Bars and pubs – don’t forget to about hotel bars
+- Bars and pubs – don’t forget about hotel bars too

-- Small boutiques – a good opportunity to find small Christmas gifts and stocking fillers
+- Small boutiques – a good opportunity to find small gifts

 - Museums and galleries – even if you don’t want to see an exhibition, check out the shop or cafe